 Concepts:

-- CAD (Computer-Aided Design): Software used for designing products and creating detailed engineering drawings.
+- CAD (Computer-Aided Design): Creates and manages detailed digital models and drawings.

-- CAE (Computer-Aided Engineering): Tools for analyzing and simulating product performance and manufacturing processes.
+- CAE (Computer-Aided Engineering): Simulates and analyses product performance and manufacturing processes.

-- MES (Manufacturing Execution Systems): Systems that monitor and control manufacturing operations on the shop floor.
+- MES (Manufacturing Execution Systems): Coordinates and tracks production in real time on the shop floor.

 3. How does Computer-Aided Design (CAD) contribute to Computer Integrated Manufacturing (CIM)?